Study load

 Entry requirements

-Applicants must have successfully completed a three-year (minimum) Bachelor of Nursing qualification.
+Applicants must have successfully completed a three-year (minimum) Bachelor level qualification in Nursing.
+You cannot enter based on Diploma level studies.

-Completion of the Graduate Certificate in Health (Emergency Nursing) and Graduate Diploma provides a pathway into the Master of Health (Advanced Nursing) focused on leadership and advanced clinical skills.
 Completion of the Master of Health provides a pathway into Doctoral studies with Federation University.

 Fees